ms/buildtogether.tech/src/conclusion/index.md

 We have come a long way since we talked about crunch mode and how to run a meeting in [% x important %].
-Using feature branches, triaging issues, designing software so that it can be tested---good developers do all of these things, and learning how to do them yourself will help you get more done in less time and with less pain.
+Using feature branches, triaging issues, designing software so that it can be tested—good developers do all of these things, and learning how to do them yourself will help you get more done in less time and with less pain.